Aaronnrosen/Aaronnrosen/README.md

 - SQL

-Projects
-Here are some of the projects I've worked on:

-Project 1: Coming soon

 Contact
 If you'd like to get in touch with me, you can reach me at arnesto79@icloud.com I'm always open to collaborating on new projects or answering any questions you may have.